We are all afraid of the same thing: walking into our baby’s room to find her cold and lifeless.

 Vaccinations are seen as both a personal and public health matter.
 With the debate in full rage, I don’t feel that this is the place to get into it.

 Whichever side of the fence you are on, consider reading the research and listening to concerns from the other side.
-As humans, we tend to lock ourselves into only receiving information that affirms our personal beliefs.
-This is called a confirmation bias.

 If you are unsure where you stand, I would also encourage you to take a look at the European schedule where fewer people are coming forth with experiences and concerns about adverse effects.